Where to Sell Personalised Number Plates in Australia (2026)

 Your options for selling personalised plates

-AusPlates is a purpose-built marketplace exclusively for personalised number plates.
-Unlike general classifieds where your listing competes with cars, furniture, and everything else, AusPlates puts your plate in front of buyers who are specifically browsing for custom plates.
+Dedicated plate marketplaces are purpose-built for buying and selling personalised number plates.
+Unlike general classifieds where your listing competes with furniture and cars, these platforms put your plate in front of people who are specifically browsing for custom plates.
+For most sellers, listing on one or more of these should be your first move.

 2. State government resale services

-Some state plate authorities offer their own resale or transfer facilitation services.
+Some state plate authorities offer their own resale or transfer facilitation services, though these are generally limited in reach compared to private marketplaces.

 PPQ Resale Noticeboard (Queensland): PPQ operates a noticeboard where QLD plate owners can advertise their plates to prospective buyers.
 The listing is basic and PPQ doesn't manage the transaction — it's purely a notice that your plate is available.